kaadmadumali/kaadmadumali.github.io/pages/experiences.md

   </tr>
 </table>

-- Issued three publications of the Green Guardian - Volume 01.
-Working as the Chief Editor of the Editorial Board of the Green Guardian.
+- Issued three publications of the [Green Guardian](https://srilankagbc.org/category/green-guardian/) magazine, working as the Chief Editor of the Editorial Board of the Green Guardian.
   - Renewable Energy - [https://srilankagbc.org/renewable-energy/](https://srilankagbc.org/renewable-energy/)
   - Sustainable Tourism - [https://srilankagbc.org/sustainable-tourism/](https://srilankagbc.org/sustainable-tourism/)
   - Green Cities - [https://srilankagbc.org/green-cities/](https://srilankagbc.org/green-cities/)
 - Introduced special awards categories to recognize the commitment made by different companies, institutes and personalities in the country for the environmental sustainability.
 This was introduced and implemented to commemorate the 10th Anniversary of the council.
 Following were the awardees of the year 2019.
-  - Excellent Green Commitment Award 2019 - Corporate Sector - [Siam City Cement (Lanka) Limited](http://www.siamcitycement.com/lk/home), [Tokyo Super Company (Pvt) Ltd.](http://tokyocement.com/), [Hirdaramani Group of Companies](http://www.hirdaramani.com/).
+  - Excellent Green Commitment Award 2019 - Corporate Sector
-  - Excellent Green Commitment Award 2019 - Banking Sector - [Commercial Bank of Ceylon PLC](https://www.combank.net/).
+  - Excellent Green Commitment Award 2019 - Banking Sector
-  - Excellent Green Commitment Award 2019 - School Sector - [Devi Balika Vidyalaya, Colombo 08](http://www.devibalika.com).
+  - Excellent Green Commitment Award 2019 - School Sector
-  - Outstanding Green Professional of the Year Award - [Nanda Abeysekera](https://www.linkedin.com/in/nandaabeysekera/).
+  - Outstanding Green Professional of the Year Award
 - Coordinated the Media Conference for 10th Anniversary Celebrations.
 The event was held at the Nippon Hotel, Colombo with the participation of the Board of Directors, GBCSL.
 Representing  electronic and print media of Sri Lanka, journalists from Hiru TV, Siyatha TV, Rupavahini, TV Derana, ITN, Swarnavahini, Sirasa TV, Siyatha FM, Hiru FM, Sirasa FM, SLBC, Ada Newspaper, Sathi Aga Aruna Newspaper, Lakehouse and Wijaya Newspaper, etc. participated in the event.
 - Coordinated the 10th Anniversary Celebrations and Green Building Awards 2019 of Green Building Council of Sri Lanka.
   - Annual Green Building Awards is the ceremonial event which offers awards and certificates to Green SL Rated Buildings and Green SL Labelled Products.
 This also offers awards and certificates to the Corporate, Accredited and Associate Members of the GBCSL who enlisted in the respective year.